More than 700 pilgrims die in crush in worst haj disaster for 25 years

 Street 204, where the crush occurred, is one of two main arteries leading through the camp at Mina to Jamarat, the site where pilgrims ritually stone the devil by hurling pebbles at three large pillars.
 In 2006, at least 346 pilgrims died in a stampede at Jamarat.

-"Work is under way to separate large groups of people and direct pilgrims to alternative routes," the Saudi Civil Defence said on its Twitter account.
+"Work is under way to separate large groups of people and direct pilgrims to alternative routes," the Saudi Civil Defense said on its Twitter account.

 It said more than 220 ambulances and 4,000 rescue workers had been sent to help the injured.
 Some of the wounded were evacuated by helicopters.